nathanael2020/lit_surfer/README.md

 # lit_surfer.py

 ## Overview
 `lit_surfer.py` is a Python script designed for academic research automation.
 It searches, downloads, summarizes, and emails summaries of academic papers from arXiv.
-The script uses OpenAI's GPT models for generating summaries and critiques.
+The script uses OpenAI's API python package to connect with the open source Mixtral-8x7B-Instruct-v0.1 for generating summaries and critiques.

+Optionally, you can uncomment the openai api url and model to use GPT-4.

 ## Features
 - **Automated arXiv Paper Search**: Search for papers on arXiv using user-defined terms.